• Home

 • Roundups

-• Christmas
+• Store

 • Search

-Golden Snitch Baby Blanket: Free Crochet Pattern
+Golden Snitch Harry Potter Baby Blanket: Free Crochet Pattern

-June 14, by Vikram Goyal.
-4 Comments
+June 14, 2021 by Vikram Goyal

 The Golden Snitch first makes an appearance in the Harry Potter films when Harry learns how to play Quidditch in Harry Potter and the Sorcerer’s Stone.
-Harry is a natural-born Seeker, and the Snitch in turn becomes an integral part of Harry’s story right up to the end, when he opens it to retrieve the Resurrection Stone hidden inside in Harry Potter and the Deathly Hallows – Part 2.
+Harry is a natural-born Seeker, and the Snitch in turn becomes an integral part of Harry’s story right up to the end when he opens it to retrieve the Resurrection Stone hidden inside in Harry Potter and the Deathly Hallows – Part 2.

 While the Snitch was created digitally for the films, great care was taken by designers to ensure that the Snitch itself would function properly.
 Many different designs were considered, and the final form featured a hollow ball and retractable wings that gently rolled up inside.
 “In theory,” says production designer Stuart Craig, “the wings would retract into the grooves on the sphere so that it reverts back to just being a ball.”